 If you are in the mood for craft beer and some small plates, The Alley is the place to go.
 Only a block away from 1850, you can head to this local pub for a mid-afternoon snack and a cold pint before dinner.
 They have 16 rotating beers on draft and a wine menu that highlights California grapes and small batch winemakers.
 The ambiance is great and the warm Bavarian pretzels with smoked beer cheese are even better.

 After a long day exploring the park, nothing is better than 1850 Restaurant to cap off your evening.
 Located right on CA-140, only a short drive from AutoCamp Yosemite, this has been one of our go-to dinner spots.
 Our team likes to come here after being in the field all week and relax with a beer and a few of the house specialties.
 We recommend trying the classic “1850” burger or the extra crispy fried chicken.
 You’ll be a happy camper, we promise.

 Every great town has a great bar and the Hideout Saloon is our choice for a way to end a night out.
 This historic, local drinking hole is a 49er Gold Rush dive bar with the decor and spirit to prove it.
 Come for the rotating drafts and stay for the live music every Thursday, Friday, and Saturday night.
 You might just find our whole team here on Wednesdays for karaoke, but you’ll have to see for yourself!

 SEE YOU SOON

 Mariposa already feels like home and we cannot wait to have you stay with us at the newest yosemite hotel.
 We are thrilled to bring AutoCamp Yosemite to life in only a few short months.
 With 102 accommodations, a two-story clubhouse, onsite pond, and pool, we are reimagining the Yosemite experience.
-Booking is now available for 2019.
+Booking your Yosemite adventure now.